Audrey is a passionate writer who covers a wide array of topics, including film/tv reviews, opinion-based pieces, and relationship advice.

 Synopsis (Major Spoilers!)

-Dannie Kohan is a relatable thirty-something lawyer living in New York city who has her life planned out to the smallest detail, with a strict timeline to boot.
+Dannie Kohan is a relatable thirty-something lawyer living in New York City who has her life planned out to the smallest detail, with a strict timeline to boot.
 But the night she gets engaged, she lays down for a quick nap and wakes up five years in the future with a super sexy man who is not her fiance.
 After this experience is over, she wakes up again after her engagement night nap.
 It shook her so bad that she sought out a therapist, thinking it was just a bad dream messing with her head.
 The experience/dream starts affecting her life in the sense that she just cannot marry David, her fiance, and starts putting off those plans and focusing on her career.
-Almost five years go by and the dream/experience becomes an afterthought as she achieves everything she ever planned during that timespan, except getting married to David.
+Almost five years go by, and the dream/experience becomes an afterthought as she achieves everything she ever planned during that timespan, except getting married to David.

-The reader is drug along through heart-wrenching scenes of Bella’s demise with pops of hope from Greg, who is also called Aaron.
+The reader is dragged along through heart-wrenching scenes of Bella’s demise with pops of hope from Greg, who is also called Aaron.
 In the end, Bella passes away and David leaves Dannie, calling off the wedding.
 Dannie and Greg do share the passionate experience that she dreamed about, but context matters.
 When the scene is removed from its context at the beginning of the novel, it seems like it is a true love experience, something people should aspire to; that Greg is Dannie’s soul mate and they just have to find each other.
 But in the context of Bella’s death, the sexual experience is nothing more than a one-night-stand to escape the grief both Greg and Dannie had endured after losing Bella.
 In fact, Greg leaves and they don’t see each other again.
-Dannie goes to a deli to grab a salad or a sandwich, and runs into Bella’s oncologist, and Serle seems to suggest that they begin to casually date, but it is not presented in a happily-ever-after tone.
-In fact, it is written in a purposefully underwhelming way, to eliminate any chance at a fairy-tale perspective.
-At this point the reader realizes this was not a love story at all, but an homage to Dannie and Bella’s heartwarming friendship, as well as being a lesson in grief.
+Dannie goes to a deli to grab a salad or a sandwich and runs into Bella’s oncologist, and Serle seems to suggest that they begin to casually date, but it is not presented in a happily-ever-after tone.
+In fact, it is written in a purposefully underwhelming way, to eliminate any chance of a fairy-tale perspective.
+At this point, the reader realizes this was not a love story at all, but a homage to Dannie and Bella’s heartwarming friendship, as well as being a lesson in grief.

 What I Loved